whoisjuarez/whoisjuarez.github.io/portfolio/_kitnote_app/README.md

 #### [Project documentation](https://andre69.web582.com/_block3/ui-ux/project2/ui-ux_plan/)
 #### I was responsible for the UI/UX, the redesign and part of the frontend development

+#### Features:
+- Signup
+- Login
+- Light/Dark mode option
+- Add a task
+- Choose color for the task
+- Edit task
+- Delete task
+- Mark completed

+#### Sort by:
+- Color
+- All
+- Active
+- Completed
+- Recent/Older

+#### If you don't want to create a login, you can try it with...
+- L: wow@wow
+- P: wow@wow

+Used on this project:
 - HTML
 - CSS
 - Javascript